DiegoGonzalezElias/blog/src/pages/blog/how-to-unit-test-async-widgets-flutter.md

       ),
 ```

-Building the widget by this way, the logic reminds outside the widget and it is testable as you can find out trying to run this tests.
+Building the widget by this way, the logic reminds outside the widget and it is testable as you can find out trying to run the tests you see below.

 ## Tests